Breaded Life: Production

 According to Biodun Stephen, Breaded Life is a true-life story inspired by the experiences of people around her.
 The production was a joint effort between Shutterspeed Project and David Wade, with filming completed over 16 days.
 During the shoot in Agege, the team faced challenges, including disruptions from Area Boys, which delayed the filming process.

 Release

-Breaded Life premiered on April 10, 2021 at iMax Cinema Lagos, and was released nationwide onApril 16,l 2021.
+Breaded Life premiered on April 10, 2021 at iMax Cinema Lagos, and was released nationwide on April 16, l 2021.

 Reception

 A reviewer for Sodas N Popcorn noted that Breaded Life "hit the right notes" but it had some flaws relating to the plot twist at the end and the general message of the film.
 Another reviewer concluded that the film was worth the cinema fee, however, noting that Egbuson had been typecast as a spoilt kid while Ninalowo had been typecast as an area boy.

 The movie grossed about ₦10 million in the opening weekend and ₦32 million by the second week.